Frequently Asked Questions, and Answers

-Which providers can be used with the district’s EAP?
+Which providers can be used with the district’s Employee Assistance Program?

-Please visit the district's EAP website Employee Assistance Program (EAP) / Employee Assistance Program 2022 (olatheschools.org) to learn what services and providers can be used.
+Employees can visit the district's Employee Assistance Program website for information.
+Click here to visit the EAP site to learn what services and providers can be used.
 The local community mental health center is also a great starting point to help you find a provider if the EAP doesn't meet your needs.
 Johnson County Mental Health offers a wide range of mental health and substance abuse services to residents in Olathe.
 They will conduct an assessment of the individual's situation and link them to the appropriate intervention or provide referral to other community agencies.
 Johnson County Mental Health can be reached at 913-826-4200.

 My student is much more irritable after being home so long.
 Should they see a counselor when school resumes?